Mathematical models for fake news: From communication theory to phenomenology

-Before we proceed, we remark, incidentally, that although we have considered here the situation involving two possible alternatives, represented by the binary random variable $X$, the complexity of the analysis remains unchanged when $X$ can take multiple values.
-Likewise, the assumption that knowledge concerning the value of $X$ is revealed at a constant rate $\sigma$ can be relaxed without affecting analytical tractability (cf. Wonham 1965).
+Before we proceed, we remark, incidentally, that although we have considered here the situation involving two possible alternatives, represented by the binary random variable $X$, the complexity of the analysis remains largely unchanged when $X$ can take multiple values.
+Likewise, the assumption that knowledge concerning the value of $X$ is revealed at a constant rate $\sigma$ can be relaxed without affecting analytical tractability (Wonham 1965).
 In this case, the first term in (\ref{eq:1}) is replaced by $X\int_0^t \sigma(s) \rd s$, where $\sigma(s)$ represents the information flow rate at time $s$.
-Circumstances where the value of $X$ is revealed with certainty over a finite time horizon can be modelled by replacing the Brownian noise $\{B_t\}$ in (\ref{eq:1}) with a Brownian bridge over that time horizon (cf. Brody \textit{et al}.
-2007).
-More generally, in situations where Brownian motion is not an appropriate model for uncertainties (if the noise process can have jumps, for instance), then one can model the noise term by a general L\'evy process, again without affecting analytical tractability (Brody \textit{et al}.
-2013).
+Circumstances where the value of $X$ is revealed with certainty over a finite time horizon can be modelled by replacing the Brownian noise $\{B_t\}$ in (\ref{eq:1}) with a Brownian bridge over that time horizon (Brody, Hughston \& Macrina 2007).
+More generally, in situations where Brownian motion is not an appropriate model for uncertainties (if the noise process can have jumps, for instance), then one can model the noise term by a L\'evy process, again without affecting analytical tractability (Brody \& Hughston 2013).